dockur/windows/readme.md

 * ### How do I perform a manual installation?

-  It's best to stick to the automatic installation, as it uses a special configuration for running Windows inside a virtualized environment and those settings will prevent some common issues.
+  It's best to stick to the automatic installation, as it uses optimized settings for running Windows inside a virtualized environment, to prevent some common issues.

   However, if you insist on performing the installation manually, add the following environment variable to your compose file: